-A payday loan (short term money, fast cash) are advertised on tv and the internet to tempt you into getting cash quickly to pay bills or debts.
+Payday loans (short term money, fast cash) are advertised on TV and the internet to tempt you into getting cash quickly to pay bills or money owing

-Lenders can take money straight out of your bank account once money hits it.
-This can happen before food, rent and other commitments are paid for.
+When you sign up to a direct debit, lenders can take money straight out of your bank account once money hits it.
+This can happen before food, rent and other essential bills are paid.

-- you can ask for an affordable repayment plan through your electricity, gas, water or phone company by asking to speak to their financial hardship team.
-You might be able to get an emergency relief grant for some of these bills.
+- You can ask for an affordable repayment plan through your bank, electricity, gas, water or phone company by asking to speak to their financial hardship team

-- if you need help urgently with living expenses, there are emergency relief programs to help you with things like food, transport, accommodation, utility bills and clothing.
+If you need help urgently with living expenses, there are emergency relief programs to help you with things like food, transport, housing, essential services and clothing.